tylermercer/personal-website/src/en/posts/software/free-lunches.md

 - Frameworks like SvelteKit, Solid, Qwik, Preact, and Astro are all becoming increasingly mature and robust, and solve many of the same problems as React, without the JS weight.
-  We can explore and learn these frameworks to broaden our skills.
+  We can explore and learn these frameworks to broaden our skills and add tools to our mental toolboxes.
 - We can practice building things with no framework at all!
-Vanilla web technologies are becoming increasingly powerful and are not as unwieldy as one might think.
+Vanilla web technologies are becoming increasingly powerful and are not as unwieldy as you might think.
   [Chris Ferdinandi](https://gomakethings.com) has some great material on building with vanilla web tech.
+  I personally love tackling a project without a framework when it makes sense to---after doing lots of work in framework-based projects, it feels like a breath of fresh air.
 - We can use our influential voices as developers to push for the adoption of lighter frameworks (which can even happen incrementally in some cases) over the JS heavy ones.
 - We can choose to value the marginal user, and test what we build on lower-end